grady-lad/Personal/README.md

 # Random
 - share localhost on the web `"start:tunnel": "cross-env NODE_ENV=development ENABLE_TUNNEL=true node server",`
-- The :target selector allows us to interact with a fragment identifier, or hash, in our URL from CSS.

 # Terminator Shortcuts
  - Ctrl+Shift+X -  Toggle between  showing  all  terminals  and  only  showing  the current one.